Margaret Paston

 Biography of Margaret Mautby Paston, 1422 - 1484.

-Mautby church, near Great Yarmouth, played host to the ceremony, where a new memorial dedicated to Margaret Paston was placed near to the site of her original medieval tomb (you can view this on the Mautby walk).
+In 2019, a memorial stone was unveiled by Paston Footprints in a picturesque English churchyard to one of the most important figures in the history of women’s literature.
+More than five centuries after she passed away, people can now pause and remember this woman of letters.
+Mautby church, near Great Yarmouth, played host to the dedication ceremony, where the memorial dedicated to Margaret Paston was placed near to the site of her original medieval tomb (you can view this on the Mautby walk).

+Of all the Paston women, Margaret is perhaps the most formidable character who emerges from the sheaves of the Paston letters.
 Margaret Paston was born Margaret de Mauteby, the daughter of a locally important family that had connections all across eastern Norfolk.
-She was the daughter of John de Mauteby and married John Paston, an aspiring lawyer and landowner, in 1440.
-The couple had numerous children and grandchildren, and the family went on to become one of the most important and influential in East Anglian history.
-However, Margaret holds a key place in British history not for her actions, but for her letter writing skills.
-Her letters are filled with vivid expressions of resilience, ingenuity and fortitude.
+Daughter of John de Mauteby, she married John Paston I, an aspiring lawyer and landowner, in 1440.
+Like Agnes from the generation before her, Margaret combined the management of the Paston estates and managing family affairs.
+The couple had seven surviving children, and the family went on to become one of the most important and influential in East Anglian history.

-Many of the letters written by Margaret now have iconic status amongst medieval historians.
-Offering as they do a first-hand insight into otherwise little known events that have escaped the wider written records, it is Margaret’s own character and determination that has attracted interest as much as the events she relates.
-In 1448 Margaret and a few members of her household found themselves under virtual siege at their fortified manor house of Gresham, near Holt.
+In 1448, Margaret and a few members of her household found themselves under virtual siege at their fortified manor house of Gresham, near Holt.
 Expecting to be attacked at any moment Margaret wrote to her husband John Paston, asking that he send immediate supplies to help defend their house.
-The now famous letter requests that he buy crossbows, ammunition for the crossbows, armour for their servants, pole-axes to defend themselves, and then adds as an afterthought a request that he also buy a pound of sugar and a pound of almonds – making it one of the most unusual shopping lists in British history.
+The now famous letter requests that he buy crossbows, ammunition for the crossbows, armour for their servants, pole-axes to defend themselves, and then adds a request that he also buy a pound of sugar and a pound of almonds – making it one of the most unusual shopping lists in British history.

-When she wrote her will in 1482 Margaret stipulated that she was to be buried in the south aisle of Mautby church, where many of her ancestors had previously been laid to rest.
-She also gave very clear instructions as to what her own tomb was to look like, and the heraldry that it would display.
-Sadly the south aisle of Mautby church was demolished in the eighteenth century, having fallen into disrepair, and Margaret’s tomb was lost with it.
+When she wrote her will in 1482, Margaret stipulated that she was to be buried in the south aisle of Mautby church, where many of her ancestors had previously been laid to rest.
+She was generous in her gifts and also gave very clear instructions as to what her own tomb was to look like, and the heraldry that it would display (see the interpretation boards in Mautby Church we have installed for more details).

 Margaret is the one Paston woman who has attracted some interest and attention before our Rebel Women campaign.
 Read another biography, on an external site, by Melissa Snell.